Pieg22/ESP32BLE/README.md

 # ESP32BLE
-I'm trying to use ESP32 like scan BLE .
+I'm trying to use ESP32 like scan WiFi .